Wandvieh/GovDataKeywords/README.md

 ### What could have been done better
 - Downloading the keywords: The way I download, is that I download all dcat:Dataset (s) that have a dct:title, at least one dcat:keyword AND an dct:identifier.
 The problem with this: The identifier is not obligatory.
 So all datasetes without an identifier are left behind
 - Tokenization: There might be an error with the tokenization.
-I get keywords like "_gemeinden", but I'm not sure those should be in there.
-It might have to do with the way I handled the keywords: Any space characters, I replaced with "_" so they wouldn't be torn apart
+I get keywords like "\_gemeinden", but I'm not sure those should be in there.
+It might have to do with the way I handled the keywords: Any space characters, I replaced with "\_" so they wouldn't be torn apart
-- The CBOW model: Honestly, I straight up used some model on the internet for this because this still confuses me.
+- The CBOW model: I straight up used some model on the internet for this because this still confuses me.
 Up to this day, I couldn't say if I did this properly
 - Again the CBOW model: Maybe this wasn't the best choice.
 I want every keyword to be trained with every other keyword in its dataset.
 Either use a different model for that or increase window size to 720 (the maximum number of keywords in a dataset).
 Maybe should've used Skipgram?
-- Dimenisonality: I only did an embedding size of 2 (= 2-dimensional vector), which I'm strongly suspecting to have been a mistake.
+- Dimensionality: I only did an embedding size of 2 (= 2-dimensional vector), which I'm strongly suspecting to have been a mistake.
 I haven't yet tried more dimensions, since training took quite a while and I've not been in the mood to do it again yet
 - DBSCAN / Epsilon: I might have not chosen this properly.
 I used an internet tutorial for how to choose this, but either there was some mistake or my data really is just that wonky